Home Mario Oddities Nintendo Adventure Book Guides Music Charvel Jackson Page Articles Personal Collections My Works Archives

 It begins...

-"from the production of Paper Mario: Sticker Star onwards, we were no longer able to graphically represent individual characteristics, such as age, gender etc., in the Toad NPCs (non-playable characters), and so it has become that much more important to convey their personalities simply through text”
+"..From the production of Paper Mario: Sticker Star onwards, we were no longer able to graphically represent individual characteristics, such as age, gender etc., in the Toad NPCs (non-playable characters), and so it has become that much more important to convey their personalities simply through text” -Kensuke Tanabe

 Note: There's a lot of borrowed images here.
 I claim no credits unless I mention otherwise.
-Since we have a TTYD remake that we didn't at the creation of this page, we will start to incorporate some of that too when I can.
+TTYD remake sprites are the same design wise(?), just upscaled and etc unless noted.

 Mario:

-In 64 he has a simplified style to fit in with 'story book'.
-There are differences between his art and in game sprites.
+In 64 he has a simplified style to fit in with 'story book', with some discrepancies of course between artwork and in-game sprites.
 In TTYD he’s redesigned to look like how we think of Paper Mario today.
 SPM keeps that but it is a slightly sharper image.
 Sticker star changes his gloves and adds a felt like texture to him, but only in concept art.
 Color Splash adds the white outline.
 Mario's proportions are tweaked regarding hat and nose.
 It is worth nothing that he has new animations depending on the game, such as dancing in the newer games.
 There are some subtle tweaks.
 The outlines become only black in the modern games and things such as sharpness is tweaked.
-'New' Paper Mario's animations are actually more choppy in the games intentionally.

 Paper Mario Sticker Star Color Splash Origami King